sunny-erika/EngineeringII_Gamezips_Writeups/README.md

 Download link for full WriteUp: https://github.com/sunny-erika/EngineeringII_Gamezips_Writeups/raw/main/WriteUp_Assignment01_compressed.pdf

 WriteUp Summary:
-Even though I don’t have any previous experience with Game Engines, from a Software Engineering perspective I really like that the code is not just simply put into one project with different classes but the functionality is separated into different projects each serving a different purpose.
-Theoretically the organization could be solved by filters which would only seems like a quick and dirty solution.
-That was actually the way we solved our solutions during my Bachelor degree.
-We had amazing professors and it was a great program, however, I wish we had had more hands-on-practice like we had during our C++ class with Joe and this Engineering II class.
-I also feel that the coding style is very organized with plenty of comments and explanations.
-It is easily readable and there is a consistent naming conventions throughout the projects.
-I really do appreciate the guidance we received with the step-by-step instructions on how to get the project set up.
-Thank you!!!

 •	Summary of issues I encountered and solutions I found
     - I excluded all files in the Direct3D filter instead of just the Graphics.cpp.